-Hi, I'm Anna.
-I'm a qualified Integrative Counsellor who counsels adults in person in Wiltshire (near Devizes) or throughout the UK online.
+I'm an Integrative Counsellor who counsels over 18s in person in Wiltshire (near Devizes) or throughout the UK online.

 I am happy to accommodate a hybrid approach to sessions, alternating between in-person and online as client needs require.